sroy0101/connection-simulation/README.md

 Note: The file folder name can be configured in the env.ts file.

 ### How to Use
-1. Clone the application from here: [https://github.com/sroy0101/connection-simulation] to your local folder.
+1. Clone this application to your local folder.
 2. Install:
 > npm install
 3. Run the app: